 - Mediation is not always successful.
 Unsuccessful mediation usually means that going to trial is imminent.

 - It costs money. (usually about $200-$250 per person)

 - Mediation cannot settle issues that pertain to the interpretation of a specific law.

 - Concerns may arise about the enforceability of an agreement reached at mediation.

 Although meditation has its pros and cons, strategically preparing for your case for mediation can oftentimes result in a favorable settlement.

 Consult with an Experienced Attorney

-Whether mediation, litigation, or a combination of both is the best fit for you is best decided with the advice of experienced Cass County attorney Joshua Wilson.
+Whether mediation, litigation, or a combination of both is the best fit for you is best decided with the advice of the experienced Cass County Higher Level Law firm.
 His years of experience in divorce, custody disputes, and other family law matters in Missouri will provide you with the necessary information to meet your legal needs.

 Contact the Higher Level Legal Law Firm today at (816) 331-9968 for a consultation.